-Often these seminars in residential property are fronts for developers wishing to offload stock to investors.
+Often these seminars or webinars on residential property are fronts for developers wishing to offload stock to investors.

 Sure they may promise huge rental returns and great properties, but you have to ask yourself the question: if the properties are so great why are they not brought to market where more people can fight over them and potentially up the sale price?